lazypanda10117/docsify-pdf-embed/README.md

 	   return pdf_renderer(code, lang, false);
 	}
-	/* SECTION START: Put other custom code rendering functions here i.e. If the language of the code block is LaTex, put the code below to replace original code block with the text:
+	/* SECTION START: Put other custom code rendering functions here i.e., If the language of the code block is LaTex, put the code below to replace the original code block with the text:
 		'Using LaTex is much better than handwriting!' inside a div container.

 		if (lang == "latex") {